WWE Rumors: Shaq vs. Big Show WrestleMania Match, Draft, Former Champs Returning

 A post shared by Lisa Marie Varon (@reallisamarie) on

 A pair of former champions have been rumored to make returns to WWE at WrestleMania 33, and there’s a chance they might stick around beyond the biggest show of the year.
-Kelly Kelly and Victoria are allegedly to appear in a segment featuring a number of women formerly involved with WWE and now it seems there’s a real chance Kelly Kelly will have another run with the company, with Victoria also teasing a comeback.
+Kelly Kelly and Victoria are alleged to appear in a segment featuring a number of women formerly involved with WWE, and now it seems there’s a real chance Kelly Kelly will have another run with the company, with Victoria also teasing a comeback.

-Lastly in the latest WWE rumors digest, it seemed that former Ring of Honor champion Kyle O’Reilly was on his way to the company after dropping the title to Adam Cole at New Japan Pro Wrestling’s Wrestle Kingdom 11 event.
+Lastly, in the latest WWE rumors digest, it seemed that former Ring of Honor champion Kyle O’Reilly was on his way to the company after dropping the title to Adam Cole at New Japan Pro Wrestling’s Wrestle Kingdom 11 event.
 While WWE is still interested in O’Reilly, it has seemingly backed off for the time being over a potential legal issue with Ring of Honor.

 Be sure to stay locked into the Inquisitr for all your pro wrestling updates and WWE rumors.